Flooding: Everything You Need to Know

 If you are told to evacuate, do so immediately.
 You would not have an evacuation warning if everything was ok.
 If you are told to evacuate, here are some things you need to know:

-- You can find a list of open shelters around your area on the FEMA app.
+• You can find a list of open shelters around your area on the FEMA app

-- Leave early enough to avoid being stuck in traffic or inclement weather.
+• Leave early enough to avoid being stuck in traffic or inclement weather.

-- Take your emergency documents binder with you.
+• Take your emergency documents binder with you.

-- Secure your home by locking doors, shutting windows, and unplugging electrical equipment.
+• Secure your home by locking doors, shutting windows, and unplugging electrical equipment.

-- If instructed, shut off water, gas, and electricity to your home.
+• If instructed, shut off water, gas, and electricity to your home.

-- Follow recommended evacuation routes.
+• Follow recommended evacuation routes.
 If you don’t, roads could be blocked off resulting in more danger.

 After The Flood

-After the flood, you will want to inspect your home, your property, and see if there is any damage that has been done.
+After the flood, you’ll want to inspect your home, and your property, and see if there is any damage that has been done.
 If there is damage, be sure to take pictures and call your insurance company right away.
 Getting your life back together will happen one day at a time.
 Begin by cleaning up what you can, calling your insurance company, and getting food and water supplies.

 Final Word